 Researching and booking a hotel or vacation rental can be a daunting task for every traveller, but the stakes are especially high when travelling abroad with children.
 We hope these carefully selected suggestions for lodging help you to find the perfect situation for your family holiday in Italy.
 Meanwhile, I'm dreaming of spending a week with the family in Florence at the Palazzo Belfiore, a 14th-century palazzo recently refurbished into spacious holiday apartments in the characteristic Oltrarno neighborhood, our favorite area to stay in the city.
 Family run, Palazzo Belfiore offers the benefits of self-catering lodging plus helpful owner proprietors who can offer assistance with dining, local events, or activities, and is host to the Arte al Sole children's art and cultural program during the Easter holiday.

 Rome and Lazio Florence and Tuscany Milan and Lombardy Turin and Piedmont

 Genoa and Liguria Perugia and Umbria Naples and Campania Venice and Veneto

 Arte al Sole: An Italian Cultural Adventure for International Children is an English-language day camp with programs offered in Rome; Panicale, Umbria; and Lucca, Tuscany, offering children an opportunity to explore the art, science, history and culture of these regions through a fun, engaging curriculum in English.
-New for 2014, we have a spring holiday week in Florence city center, and additional new summer locations in Montepulciano and in Monopoli, Puglia.
+Dates for summer 2015 are now available, with new locations on the Amalfi Coast and in Florence.